Part 1 Legislative Background

-3.2 Not detained in a reformatory or industrial school
+3.2 Not detained in a children detention school

 The child must not be held in legal custody.

 The IQC may be paid for child detainees who are temporarily released.
-In such cases the onus is on the claimant to present the relevant release papers from the Department of Justice, Equality and Law Reform (or other relevant authority) before the IQC is paid.
+In such cases the onus is on the claimant to present the relevant release papers from the Department of Justice and Equality (or other relevant authority) before the IQC is paid.

 3.3 Satisfy the condition as to Age